Helping communities, one program at a time.

 Now in our second year, the goal for the HSCF grant program is to make a significant impact in the communities we serve.
 We are targeting grant awards that will range from $5,000 to $25,000 and aim to solicit applications roughly each quarter between April 2020 and March 2021.

-Target areas for HSCF funding include
+Target areas for HSCF funding include the following category:

 Building community, one program at a time.